apache/kvrocks-website/community/vote-a-core-developer.md

 The Kvrocks Project Management Committee (PMC)

-hereby offers you committer privileges to the project.
+Hereby, we offer you committer privileges to the project.
 These privileges are offered on the understanding that you'll use them reasonably and with common sense.
 We like to work on trust rather than unnecessary constraints.